 Please Note: Although Virgin Mobile sent me the modem for review, please rest assured that I am in no way affiliated with them, nor am I being compensated by them to provide a positive review.
 As is, has always been, and will always remain the case, this site is a neutral, objective, non-biased resource for prepaid wireless and prepaid broadband information.
 In other words, please rest assured that the feedback you read here is genuinely my experience, good, bad, or otherwise!

 Virgin sent me the modem in the retail packaging, which is a plastic clamshell, along with a Broadband2Go pamphlet and a $40 topup card.
-Being very familiar with clamshell packaging, I knew to immediately enlist the help of Virgin Broadband2Go MiFi Retail Packagingsome sturdy scissors to open it up.
+Being very familiar with clamshell packaging, I knew to immediately enlist the help of some sturdy scissors to open it up.
 I immediately discarded the plastic shell as it can have very sharp edges that I don't want my two-year-old around.
 Generally speaking, I found the packaging to have clear messaging and a clean, simple look, which I liked.
 It's often the case where packaging (for wireless or any other product for that matter) becomes too cluttered and noisy that it gives me a headache just looking at it.

 Box contained all of the usual suspects:

 I inserted the battery and charged it for a number of hours before using it.
 Getting a good initial charge on lithium ion batteries is very important for battery conditioning.
-I then Virgin Broadband Admin Screenfollowed the activation instructions on the pamphlet, which were very clear easy to understand.
+I then followed the activation instructions on the pamphlet, which were very clear easy to understand.
 The SSID and password were printed on sticker affixed to the back of the MiFi device, which made things very easy.
 I logged into the MiFi administrator page (http://virginmobile.mifi), and followed the activation wizard.
 I liked the easy to remember site address,which is usually http://192.168.1.1 for other MiFi devices (ex.
 Sprint, Verizon).
 The steps were easy to follow and virtually identical to the Sprint MiFi process that I have also experienced in the past.
 In fact, you can load the http://192.168.1.1 address, however, it resolves to the same Virgin interface.
 If I connect to the Sprint MiFi and login to the Sprint admin page, and then connect to the Virgin Broadband2Go MiFi, the admin page is still Sprint branded but indicates that I'm connected to the Virgin MiFi.
 However, refreshing the page, or clicking on any menu option results in the reappearance of the Virgin mobile MiFi branded site.
 Probably not that useful for anyone per se, but an interesting tidbit nonetheless.

-Everything went smoothly until the end where it said that I had successfully activated the device, but then proceeded to present me with an message that "something went wrong" and that I had to call to speak to a live representative to complete the activation.
+wrong" and that I had to call to speak to a live representative to complete the activation.
 I proceeded anyway, and everything worked find despite this message.
 For some people receiving this message would have stopped them in their tracks requiring a call, which most certainly muddies the activation experience.

 Following completion of the activation wizard, I following the directions to add money to the account.
 Virgin clearly has an objective to get you to use a credit card, as the credit card option is quite in your face and very prominent throughout the My Account screen flows.
 I was able to quickly find the option to topup using a topup card, and proceeded to redeem the $40 topup card that they had given me.
 It's inferred that any Virgin mobile topup card can be used to add money to the account, which I think is a great feature.
 Cricket, on the other hand, requires that you buy a specific broadband topup card, which can complicates the purchase experience, and can cause a lot of aggravation if you're not careful.